isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/CCSFramework01.md

 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://www.skillsfuture.sg/
 " target="_blank">https://www.skillsfuture.sg/</a></p>
 ---
 <p>Change is happening at a groundbreaking rate.
-Organisations have had to pivot to new ways of doing businesses and critical thinking skills are often crucial to problem solving and decision making.
+Organisations have had to pivot to new ways of doing business and critical thinking skills are often crucial to problem solving and decision making.
 Take a page (or several pages) from the following recommended books and resources, and learn how leaders navigate through challenges facing their businesses.</p>

 <h4>Articles</h4>